algorandfoundation/algokit-lora/README.md

 - Monitor and inspect real-time transactions related to an asset, account, or application with the live transaction view.
 - Review historical transactions related to an asset, account, or application through the historical transaction view.
 - Access detailed asset information and metadata when the asset complies with one of the ASA ARCs.
-- Connected to your Algorand wallet and perform context specific actions.
+- Connect to your Algorand wallet and perform context-specific actions.
 - Fund an account in LocalNet or TestNet.
 - Visually deploy, populate, simulate and call an app by uploading an ARC-4, ARC-32 or ARC-56 app spec via App lab.
 - Craft, simulate and send transaction groups using Transaction wizard.